LuisMPSilva01/Energy-Languages-PowerCap/README.md

 #### Side note

-The setup could not be provided as a docker or virtual machine because the instructions that limit the CPU don't work on that environment.
+The setup could not be provided as a Docker or virtual machine because the instructions that limit the CPU don't work on that environment.